 Polschinski and Strassler \cite{Polchinski:2002jw}, and other related works (see, e.g. \cite{Borsa:2023tqr,Kovensky:2018xxa,Hatta:2007he,BallonBayona:2007rs,BallonBayona:2007qr,Cornalba:2008sp,Pire:2008zf,Albacete:2008ze,BallonBayona:2008zi,Gao:2009ze,Taliotis:2009ne,Yoshida:2009dw,Hatta:2009ra,Avsar:2009xf,Cornalba:2009ax,Bayona:2009qe,Cornalba:2010vk,Brower:2010wf,Gao:2010qk,BallonBayona:2010ae,Braga:2011wa,Koile:2013hba,Koile:2014vca,Gao:2014nwa,Capossoli:2015sfa,FolcoCapossoli:2020pks,Koile:2015qsa,Jorrin:2016rbx,Kovensky:2016ryy,Kovensky:2017oqs,Amorim:2018yod,Watanabe:2019zny,Jorrin:2020cil,Amorim:2021ffr,Mamo:2021cle,Tahery:2021xsj,Jorrin:2022lua,Bigazzi:2023odl,Mayrhofer:2024vnb}) compute (\ref{PP}) by first solving the equations of motion for the fields, derived from actions of the form

-where $\mathcal{L}$ includes the probe fermionic and gauge fields, and then insert the solutions back into the matrix element in order to read off the structure functions.
+with or without the scale dependent coupling ${F(z)}$, where the Lagrangian $\mathcal{L}$ includes the probe fermionic and gauge fields, and then inserts the solutions back into the matrix element to read off the structure functions.
 In previous works, the form of the asymptotic $AdS_5$ space metric was given, with properties such that some relevant QCD phenomenology could be reproduced, e.g., confinement.
 In this work, however, we go further and consider a new approach in this context.
 Instead of \emph{choosing} an ad hoc particular geometry to reproduce some QCD property, we start from an Einstein-Dilaton general action involving the metric and the scalar field and solve the equations of motion for these fields to determine the bulk geometry.
 Once the on-shell solution for the background is known, we solve the equations for the probe fields on this background to extract the structure functions.
 This way, one has greater systematic control about the properties of the bulk geometry, and its regime of validity (for example, concerning its behavior near singularities \cite{Gubser:2000nd}).
 In the following section, we derive the equations of motion of the background Einstein-Dilaton model, and explain how we solve them numerically.